erichuang2015/jekyll-kbase/pages/mydoc/mydoc_introduction.md

 ## Overview

 Write a brief overview and summarize the product to introduce the reader to the product.
 This section should cover:
 * That 'What' aspects of the product - what is the product about?
 What does the product do?
-This could include a simple work flow diagram with a brief explanation for the same.
 * What are the different components/modules of the product?
 * Why should the user consider using the product?
+* An architecture diagram of the product -  followed by a description of the diagram
+* A workflow digram.
+If is isn't available, create one with the help of the product owner and summarize it.

 ## Features